JayanthBobbili/CIFAR-10-Image-Classification/README.md

 3. Activation function

 • Pooling is the process in which reduction of dimensionality takes place in the inner matrices.

 • Convolutional layer is the inner layers of the deep learning model which extract the higher order features of an image.

 • Dense layer contains neurons which attach all the previous layers and to form one big complex layer to extract the pattern information.

-• Activation function is a function which takes weights of the previous layers and checks them with the threshold value if it is greater than or equal to the threshold value the next layer will be activated, or weight will be passed to next layer otherwise it will not
+• Activation function is a function which takes weights of the previous layers and checks them with the threshold value if it is greater than or equal to the threshold value the next layer will be activated, or weight will be passed to next layer otherwise it will not.

 • We use ‘relu’ for inner level layers and we use ‘SoftMax’ for outer most or classification layer.
 The other neural network models like DenseNet, MobileNet and InceptionV3 are same as CNN with very little changes.

 Now let us look into the Evaluation of models.

 ## 2.5 Evaluation of Model’s performance.